caksoylar/keymap-drawer/CONFIGURATION.md

 #### `zmk_preamble`

 A string to prepend to ZMK keymaps before parsing that can be used to influence the parsed content.
+Also used for parsing DTS format physical layouts specified with `--dts-layout`.
 The default defines a `KEYMAP_DRAWER` symbol which can be used for checks with preprocessor directives.

 _Type:_ `string`